Nothing symbolizes male virility as much as a lush thicket of chest hair, with a trail to boot.

 Tip 6: Use a Safety Razor

 Safety razors have a guard that keeps the blade away from cutting too much into the skin layer.
 And unlike multi-blades, its single blade won’t tug at the hair strands while shaving.
 This gives you a smoother and much comfortable shaving experience.
+It's the closest you can get to a straight razor shave.

 Tip 7: Always Disinfect your Safety Razor Before Shaving